orsetii/teri/README.md

+# TODO

+- Add verbose flag, with debug print, with verbose flag check in the debug print

+-

 # Board Representation

 Board is represented by an array of integers, with a different value depending on if it is an empty, square, if it has a piece on it (a different number for what piece) or a number for the square being off the board.